Koenvh1/ets2-local-radio/README.md

 Once you enter a different country, the radio will automatically switch to a station from that country.
 Normally this is the first available station, but if you set a station as your favourite, that station will be played instead.
+You can also quickly switch to that station if you press assign a key/button to the "Switch to favourite" option.

+###Can I add my own stations?

+Yes you can!
+Just head over to the [submit station](https://koenvh.nl/submit-station) page.
+If it is accepted, it will be added in the next update.
+However, maybe your station does not meet the criteria (web only, does not broadcast in the majority of a country), but you still want to add it.
+That's possible too.
+Just go to the `\web\stations\stations-custom.example.js` file, rename it to `stations-custom.js` and add your own stations there.
+More information on that can be found in that file as well.

 ###Why do Chrome, Opera, Internet Explorer and others not work fully?